volumio/docs/docs/06_Plugins_User_Manuals/00_brutefir/03_Making_filters.md

 * On the right side of EQ window under Equaliser choose `rePhase`

-* Under Target settings configure settings for your speakers
+* Under Target settings configure settings for your speakers.

 * Under Target settings press`Set target level` to have REW set the target level or configure it manually